 The description

-Always include details like original price, product link and product description when possible.
+Always include details like original price, product link, and product description when possible.
 Additional details help to make buyers feel more confident with a quick decision.

 What to include